otan-cockroach/crdb-blog-posts/time-blog.md

 * **TIMESTAMP is just a date and time - nothing else**.
 It does not store or behave like differently depending on the session time zone.
 It may help to conceptualise it as "behaving like a UTC timestamp".
-* **TIMESTAMPTZ stores date and time, but it displays timestamps and performs operations based on the session time zone**.
+* **TIMESTAMPTZ is also just a date and time, but it displays timestamps and performs operations based on the session time zone.** Despite it's name, it does _not_ store timezones.
 You've seen the "displays timestamp" bit already — we'll get to the "performs operations" component later.

 ### Parsing
 Let's parse the opening ceremony of the [Sydney